Cubic threefolds moduli and the Monster group: Eisenstein lattices and ball arrangements

-For $\LL_2$ a generator of $\theta\LL_2^*/\LL_2$ is represented by $\half(r_1+r_2)$, so that $\theta\LL_2^*/\LL_2\cong \half\Ecal/\Ecal\cong 2\Ecal/\Ecal\cong \FF_4$.
+For $\LL_2$ a generator of $\theta\LL_2^*/\LL_2$ is represented by $\half(r_1+r_2)$, so that $\theta\LL_2^*/\LL_2\cong \half\Ecal/\Ecal\cong\FF_2\otimes \Ecal\cong \FF_4$.
 Since $\la \half(r_1+r_2), \half(r_1+r_2)\ra=\frac{3}{2}$ (which is of order $2$ in $\half\Ecal/\theta\Ecal$), the hermitian form takes on $1\in\FF_4$ the value $1\in \FF_2$ and so the form is on $\FF_4$ is as stated.
 (This is in fact the only nontrivial hermitian form on $\FF_4$.) \end{proof}

 \begin{remark} Assume $i\le 4$.
-It is known that we then are in the situation discussed in Subsection \ref{subsect:pseudoreflections}: it was shown by Orlik-Solomon \cite{os} (a uniform proof is due to Couwenberg \cite{couw} and appears in \cite{chl}) that the discriminant of $V(\LL_i)\to V(\LL_i)_{G(\LL_i)}$ is of Coxeter type $A_i$ and so the Galois group of the universal reflection cover relative this discriminant is isomorphic with $\Scal_{i+1}$.
-Concretely, if $H^i\subset \CC^{i+1}$ is the hyperplane defined by $z_0+\cdots +z_i=0$ with its evident $\Scal_{i+1}$-action, then the formation of its orbifold quotient $H^i\to H^i_{\Scal_{i+1}}$ is given by the coefficients $\sigma_2, \dots \sigma_{i+1}$ of the polynomial
+It is known that we then are in the situation discussed in Subsection \ref{subsect:pseudoreflections}: it was shown by Orlik-Solomon \cite{os} that the discriminant of $V(\LL_i)\to V(\LL_i)_{G(\LL_i)}$ is of Coxeter type $A_i$ and so the Galois group of the universal reflection cover relative this discriminant is isomorphic with $\Sfrak_{i+1}$ (a uniform proof is due to Couwenberg \cite{couw} and appears in \cite{chl} as Thm.\ 5.1 and Thm.\ 5.3).
+Concretely, if $H_i\subset \CC^{i+1}$ is the hyperplane defined by $z_0+\cdots +z_i=0$ with its evident $\Sfrak_{i+1}$-action, then the formation of its orbifold quotient $H_i\to \Sfrak_{i+1}\bs H^i$ is given by the coefficients $\sigma_2, \dots \sigma_{i+1}$ of the polynomial